 What is the bean protocol?

-The bean diet is basically what it sounds like: eating a lot of beans (or lentils)!
-The idea behind eating so many beans is that they are high in soluble fibre and soluble fibre binds with your bile in the digestive tract.
-This is said to be beneficial because your liver stores a lot of fat-soluble toxins, excess hormones, and other waste that we don’t want getting into our bile, and soluble fibre helps get rid of that by binding with the bile for us to then eliminate through our bowel movements.
-If we don’t have soluble fibre in the gut, most of that bile would get recycled and re-used instead.
-It's felt that this toxin filled bile can then manifest as disease.
+The bean diet is basically what it sounds like: eating a lot of beans (or lentils).
+The idea behind eating so many beans is that they are high in soluble fiber and soluble fiber binds with your bile in the digestive tract.
+This is said to be beneficial because your liver stores a lot of fat-soluble toxins, excess hormones, and other waste that we don’t want getting into our bile, and soluble fiber helps get rid of that by binding with the bile for us to then eliminate through our bowel movements.
+If we don’t have soluble fiber in the gut, most of that bile would get recycled and re-used instead.
+It's felt that this toxin filled bile can then manifest as various health issues or diseases.

 - Avoiding dairy

-- Eating a cup and a half salted nuts a day (wait one hour and a half after eating beans and one hour after nuts to have beans again)
+- Eating a cup and a half salted nuts a day (wait 1.5 hours after eating beans and one hour after nuts to have beans again)

-- Not eating bacon, sausage, or fatty meats
+- Not eating bacon, sausage, or other fatty meats

 - Not having coconut oil